ecds/CsvExport/README.md

 This plugin adds the CSV export format to items in Omeka Classic 2.3+ and collections in Omeka Classic 2.5+.
 Exported CSV files are compatible with the [CSV Import plugin](http://omeka.org/add-ons/plugins/csv-import/).

 The modifications make it possible to:

--export all the items instead of ten at a time
+- export all the items instead of ten at a time
--export the original filename without the accompanying url
+- export the original filename without the accompanying url

 ## System Requirements